loculus-project/loculus/ingest/README.md

 To achieve this, an md5 hash is generated for each sequence entry based on the post-transform metadata and sequence content.
 The hash is based on all metadata fields submitted to Loculus as well as the sequence.
 Hence, changes to the ingest pipeline's transform step (above) can lead to changes in hash and resubmission - even without underlying data change on INSDC.
 Likewise, some changes to the INSDC data might not cause a sequence update on Loculus if what has been changed does not affect the post-transformed metadata.

-For segmented viruses we calculate the md5 hash of each segment and then concatenate the hashes of each segment before again hashing the hashes.
-We then store a dictionary of the hash of each sample group, using `joint-accession` as a key.
-(TODO: as this occurs prior to checking that all metadata fields exist we should store these as per sequence - this requires a change to compare_hashes as well).
+For segmented viruses we calculate the md5 hash of each segment and then, after grouping segments we concatenate the hashes of each segment before again hashing the hashes.

+### Grouping segmented viruses

+In NCBI sequences are uploaded for each segment separately.
+To upload all segments from the same isolate we need to group the sequences.
+We do this by grouping NCBI segments based on `ncbi_isolate_name` and other isolate-specific attributes.
+Segments will only be uploaded together if all these parameters match.
+We also add additionally checks to prevent multiple sequences of the same segment being grouped together.
+If a check fails, or the segments do not have isolate information, the segments will be uploaded individually.

+We group segments by adding a `joint_accession` field to the metadata which consists of a concatenated list of all `genbank_accession` IDs of the segments in the group.
+Each fasta record is also modified to use `joint_accession` with the concatenated segment as their ID (as required by loculus).

 ### Getting status and hashes of previously submitted sequences and triaging